-Cargill NatureWax C-6 is one of the best vegetable candle wax blends we have ever tested.
-This 100% natural wax is a blend of soy and coconut waxes.
+Cargill NatureWax C-6 is one of the best vegetable candle wax blends we have ever tested for hot scent throw.
+This 100% natural wax is a blend of soy wax and coconut wax.
 The wax is supplied in solid slabs, so won't fill your iMelt or wax melter with air.
 Ideal for larger scale production.

-Wicking is not as easy as with a softer wax, such as EcoSystem, but is still very manageable, even in a 30cl tumbler with one wick.
+Wicking is not as easy as with a softer wax, such as EcoSystem, but is still manageable, even in a 30cl tumbler with one wick or occasionally two wicks.
 The following wick recommendations should get you started:

 |55mm||9cl Jar||8, 10||8, 10|